LewisResearchGroup/ms-mint-app/docs/quickstart.md

 4 directories, 15 files
 ```

-- A folder with 12 mass-spectrometry (MS) files from microbial samples.
-We have four files for each _Staphylococcus aureus_ (SA), _Escherichia coli_ (EC), and _Candida albicans_ (CA).
+**What's in the demo data?**

+- **12 LC-MS files** (mzXML/mzML format) from three bacterial species:
+  - _Staphylococcus aureus_ (SA) - 4 replicates
+  - _Escherichia coli_ (EC) - 4 replicates
+  - _Candida albicans_ (CA) - 4 replicates
-Each file belongs to one of four batches (B1-B4).
+  - Each replicate from one of four batches (B1–B4)

-- `metadata.csv` contains this information in tabular format.
-Setting up the metadata for your project is essential.
-- `targets.csv` contains the extraction lists.
-The identification of the metabolites has been done before, so we know where the metabolites appear in the MS data.
+- **metadata.csv** - Sample information including organism labels, batches, and experimental conditions

+- **targets.csv** - Target list with metabolite m/z values and retention times (metabolites were previously identified)

-## 4. Upload LCMS files
+## 4. Upload LC-MS Files

-Switch to `MS-Files` tab and upload the 12 MS files, by either using the Explorer/Finder to the Upload field, or by clicking on the upload field and selecting the files in the dialogue box that opens.
-Wait until all files are uploaded:
+**Steps:**
+1. Navigate to the **MS-Files** tab
+2. Drag and drop all 12 MS files into the upload area (or click to browse)
+3. Wait for upload to complete

 ![](quickstart/ms-files-uploaded.png)

-To speed up future processing you can now convert these files to the `.feather` format, by selecting all files and clicking on "CONVERT SELECTED FILES TO FEATHER".
+**Optional but recommended:** Convert files to Feather format for faster processing:
+- Select all files
+- Click **CONVERT SELECTED FILES TO FEATHER**
+- This creates optimized `.feather` files and removes the original mzML/mzXML files

-## 5. Add metadata
+## 5. Add Metadata

-Switch to `Metadata` and upload `metadata.csv`.
-This will populate the table with important information.
+Metadata links your MS files to experimental conditions (sample groups, batches, quality control designations, etc.).
+This is **essential** for meaningful analysis.

+**Steps:**
+1. Navigate to the **Metadata** tab
+2. Upload `metadata.csv`
+3. Review the populated table

 ![](quickstart/metadata-added.png)

-This file contains critical information about your samples, and setting up the metadata accurately and meticulously is essential.
-The metadata table is a cornerstone for downstream processes in `ms-mint` and should not be omitted.
-Properly configured metadata enhances the quality and precision of your results, making it a vital component of your workflow.
+**Why metadata matters:**
+- Enables grouping and coloring in visualizations
+- Controls which samples are used for optimization
+- Tracks batch effects and quality control samples
+- Powers statistical comparisons between groups

 | Column Name           | Description                                                                                                                                   |
 |-----------------------|-----------------------------------------------------------------------------------------------------------------------------------------------|